-Sr. Particulars Remarks No. 1.
+Sr. No. Particulars Remarks 1.
 Name of the Related Party Mandovi River Pellets Private Limited ("MRPPL") 2.
 Name of Director or Key Managerial Personnel who is related, if any Mr. Balasubramanian Prabhakaran, Director of Lloyds Metals and Energy Limited is also a Director and Promoter of the Related Party 3.
 Nature of Relationship Section 2(76)(iv) of the Companies Act, 2013: a Private Company in which a Director or Manager or his relative is a Member or Director; 4.
 Nature, duration of the contract and particulars of the contract or arrangement Nature of Contract or Arrangement: Order for sale iron ore and purchase of iron ore pellets Duration of contract or arrangement: as may be mentioned specifically in each order.

 Sr. No. Particulars Remarks Particulars of contract or arrangement: The proposed transactions shall relate to sale of iron ore and purchase of iron ore pellets which will be governed by the Company's Related Party Transaction Policy and shall be within the overall limits as approved by the Audit Committee and the Board of Directors of the Company.
 Such transactions would at all times be on arms' lengths basis and in the ordinary course of the Company's business 5.
 The material terms of the contract or arrangement including the value, if any The transactions will be based on orders to be issued from time to time for sale of iron ore and purchase of pellets.
 The monetary value of the aggregate transaction(s) shall not exceed ₹ 2,000 crores (Rupees Two Thousand Crores only) for any given financial year on an annual basis on arms' length basis.
-6. Any advance paid or received for the contract or arrangement, if any Terms of receipt of advance shall be as per the proposed orders 7.
-The manner of determining the pricing and other commercial terms, both included as part of contract and not considered as part of the contract , , , , , , , , , , , , , , , , , , , , 8.
+6. Any advance paid or received for the contract or arrangement, if any Terms of receipt of advance shall be as per the proposed orders 7. other commercial terms, both included as As may be mutually agreed between both the parties for the proposed transaction.
+However, such transactions would at all times be on arms' lengths basis and in ordinary course of business 8.
 Whether all factors relevant to the contract have been considered, if not, the details of factors not considered with the rationale for not considering those factors and Yes, all factors relevant to the contract have been considered.
 9. Any other information relevant or important for the Board to take a decision on the proposed transaction NIL